 After four years of dating and eight of being friends with each other, they know they are meant for each other because of the friendship they started with.
 Mariah said that anytime she receives good news or is having a hard time with something Blake is the person she talks to first.

-“What works for us is the fact that she is genuinely by best friend,” Mariah said.
-“Whenever you find someone like that like be there for them, no matter what.”
+“What works for us is the fact that he is genuinely by best friend,” Mariah said.
+“Whenever you find someone like that be there for them, no matter what.”

 For them their foundation composed of trust, love and friendship has been the reason they have chosen to stay together.